sousa-sara/sousa-sara/README.md

 </div>

 ## 👤 **About Me**
+- Pre-Sales Intern at Open Labs
-- Currently studying Systems Analysis and Development at FIAP.
+- Systems Analysis and Development at FIAP.
 - Graduated as an Administrative Technician from ETEC.
 - Focused on Backend Development, Data Analysis, and Cloud Computing.